ctapobep/hibernate-training/README.md

 *1. Object life cycle*

 - States of objects
 - Session/Persistent Context/Unit Of Work
+- Session level "cache" and how to write tests
+- get/load/update/merge
 - Proxies & laziness
-- get/load/update/merge
+- ID Generators and strategies

 *2. Caches*

 - Session level "cache" and how to write tests
 - Process level cache
 - Query cache & how different queries impact it
 - Distributed cache

 **M3 Object graphs (3-4h)**